 Brushes supply current to the commutator.
 The brushes are spring-loaded, ensuring constant contact with the commutator and minimizing the possibility of failure.
 The arrangement of the brushes may vary from one motor to another.
 In some motors, they are on the sides of the shaft, and the end-plate in others.

 This is the central rod that runs through the starter motor armature assembly.
 It holds the parts that make the armature, from the core, windings, to the commutator.
 Bearings at either end support the shaft, allowing it to rotate freely.

 To start the engine, the shaft spins the starter drive mechanism either directly or indirectly.
-It can be a pinion gear at the end of the shaft or a set of reduction gears and other parts.
+It can be a pinion gear at the end of the shaft or a set of Untersetzungsgetriebe and other parts.
 For strength, the shaft is usually steel.
 It is normally insulated from the commutator copper bars.

 Starter Motor Armature Torque